marlonbarrios/semantic_tensegrities/README.md

 **Semantic Tensegrities** is an interactive installation that visualizes language as a network of semantic relationships.
 The work explores how meaning emerges from the structural tension and compression between words, concepts, and relationships - similar to how tensegrity structures maintain integrity through balanced forces.

-The installation generates texts about computational linguistics, probability distributions, language models, and semantic analysis.
-These texts are then visualized as dynamic networks where words become nodes connected by semantic relationships, creating a living, pulsating visualization of meaning.
+The installation generates texts about computational linguistics, probability distributions, language models, semantic analysis, gradient descent, free energy principles, metacognition, autoregressive processes, and attention mechanisms.
+These texts are then visualized as dynamic networks where words become nodes connected by semantic relationships, with words appearing one by one from the top of the canvas, synchronized with the spoken audio, creating a living visualization of meaning.

 ## Features